xpack/web-jekyll/pages/metadata/build.md

 }
 ```

-{% include note.html content="As in other parts of the xPack design,
-explicit includes were prefered to an automatic discovery process." %}

 ### Definitions hierarchies

-The main object used to store the settings to be used during
-a build is the **build configuration**.

-Most projects have at least two build configurations, very similar
-except minor details; in order to
-avoid redundacy and to maintain consistency, some definitions can be defined
-separately in profiles that can be later applied to multiple build
-configurations (see below).

 For each build configuration, the build process
 constructs a tree with folder and files nodes,